Finding all stable matchings with assignment constraints: Constrained matching problems

 The participants in a many-to-one two-sided matching market consist of two disjoint sets of \textit{workers} and \textit{firms}.\footnote{We emphasise that the terms ``workers'' and ``firms'' are merely placeholders.
 The matching framework of \cite{GaleShapley:1962:AMM} has been used to to analyse a wide range of environments.
 See \cite{Roth:2008:IJGT} for a survey.} Let $\Workers$ denote the set of $m$ workers and let $\Firms$ denote the set $n$ of firms.
 Each firm $\firm{} \in \Firms$ has a \textit{quota}, $\quota{\firm{}}$, that represents the maximum number of workers for which $\firm{}$ has positions.
 Each worker $\worker{} \in \Workers$ can hold at most one position.

-Participants have preferences over those on the other side of the market.
+Participants rank those on the other side of the market.
 Specifically, each worker $\worker{} \in \Workers$ has a strict preference ordering over some nonempty list of firms in $\Firms$, and each firm $\firm{} \in \Firms$ has a strict preference ordering over some nonempty list of workers in $\Workers$.
-If firm $\firm{}$ is not on the preference list of worker $\worker{}$, we interpret this as $\worker{}$ would prefer to be unmatched over being matched with $\firm{}$, and we say that $\firm{}$ is unacceptable to $\worker{}$.
+If firm $\firm{}$ is on the preference list of worker $\worker{}$, we interpret this as $\worker{}$ would prefer to be paired with $\firm{}$ over being unmatched, and we say that $\firm{}$ is {\it acceptable} to $\worker{}$.
 An analogous statement holds for the preference lists of firms.
-We make the simplifying assumption that $\worker{}$ is {\it acceptable} to $\firm{}$ if and only if $\firm{}$ is acceptable to $\worker{}$, and we say that $(\worker{}, \firm{})$ is an {\it acceptable pair}.
-Finally, we assume that each firm $\firm{}$ finds some worker acceptable and that each student finds at least one firm acceptable.
+A market participant that is not acceptable is said to be {\it unacceptable}.
+We make the simplifying assumption that $\worker{}$ is acceptable to $\firm{}$ if and only if $\firm{}$ is acceptable to $\worker{}$, and we say that $(\worker{}, \firm{})$ is an {\it acceptable pair}.
+Finally, we assume that each firm finds some worker acceptable and that each worker finds at least one firm acceptable.

 \begin{definition} An instance, $P$, of the {\it many-to-one matching problem} is a set of $m$ workers, $\Workers$, a set of $n$ firms, $\Firms$, and a collection of $m+n$ preference lists, one for each worker and one for each firm. \end{definition}